-Warm weather and the upcoming July 4 holiday are expected to drive flocks of people to the beautiful rivers of Clackamas County in the coming days.
-County officials are urging all visitors to observe both park rules and water safety protocol, while advising the public on expected congestion issues.
+Warm weather and the upcoming July 4 holiday are expected to drive flocks of people to Clackamas County Parks and the rivers that run through them.
+County officials remind all county park visitors to follow park rules and urge visitors to observe water safety protocol.
+Visitors should also be prepared for expected congestion and parking issues.

 All fireworks, including sparklers, are prohibited inside county parks.
 Fires are only allowed in designated fire receptacles, which are not to be moved.
 Fires must be extinguished upon departure.
-Read the Clackamas County Parks rules at www.clackamas.us/parks/rules.html.
+For more information, please read the Clackamas County Parks rules at clackamas.us/parks/rules.html

 Cold water awareness

-Further, county officials are reminding park visitors that river water can be especially dangerous this time of year.
+County officials remind park visitors that river water can be especially dangerous this time of year.

 All river users should come prepared with personal flotation devices that should be worn at all times while on the water.
 Swimmers are strongly advised to wear a life jacket.
-Paddle board users are required to have lifejackets.
-Boaters are required to have floatation devices and whistles on board and are subject to fines if they do not.
+Boaters are required to have flotation devices and whistles on board and are subject to fines if they do not.

 - Don’t swim alone

-- Be aware of low water levels, and branches and other objects just below the surface
+- Be aware of low water levels, and branches or other objects just below the surface

 - Don’t dive into water unless you are sure of the depth